-Tuesday Partly cloudy.
+Wednesday Partly cloudy.
 Slight (20%) chance of a shower.
-Winds S/SW 15 to 20 km/h tending S/SE during the day then becoming light during the evening.
+Light winds becoming SE 15 to 20 km/h in the morning then becoming light in the late evening.

 Thursday Mostly sunny.
 Slight (20%) chance of a shower near the Queensland border, near zero chance elsewhere.
 Light winds.

 Friday Partly cloudy.
 Slight (30%) chance of a shower.
 The chance of a thunderstorm in the north in the afternoon.
 Light winds.

 Northern Rivers Weather Forecasts

 ||20||27||90%||5-10mm||Nil||S 18||71||SSE 30||66|

 ||18||27||90%||1-5mm||Nil||S 10||83||S 17||69|

 WA's Kimberley is in the midst of one of its biggest wet seasons on record, causing headaches for emergency services, remote communities and cattle stations cut off by flooding, but it has not been all bad news for the region.

 Some homes in the community of Borroloola on the Gulf of Carpentaria have been evacuated with 74 residents sheltering elsewhere, as they wait for Cyclone Alfred to make landfall about sunrise on Tuesday.

 Shacks in the fishing village of King Ash Bay in the Northern Territory's Gulf of Carpentaria have been flooded by the McArthur River.